Long road for Cup runner-up Stars to get back in playoffs - WHIZ News

 “We’ve got to stay focused on what we’re doing,” Pavelski said.

 The Stars have earned points in a season-best eight games in a row (6-0-2).
-At 50 points, they went into an off day Wednesday one point behind fourth-place Nashville and three ahead of Chicago before those teams played the second of three consecutive games against each other.
-Dallas will have three games in hand over the Predators, and two over the Blackhawks, after that.
+At 50 points, they are two points behind fourth-place Nashville and one ahead of Chicago after the Blackhawks won 5-4 in overtime Wednesday night in the second of three consecutive games between those teams.
+Dallas has three games in hand over the Predators, and two over Chicago.

 “We’re a team that likes to play meaningful hockey, so all these games mean a lot for us,” forward Jason Dickinson said.
 “I expect us to keep rising and keep pushing.”